-The Company's business objectives are currently focused on obtaining the necessary permits and licenses for the Dewey-Burdock Project.
+The Company's business objectives currently focus on obtaining the necessary permits and licenses for the Dewey-Burdock Project.
 In order to obtain such permits and licenses, the Company must:

-- continue to interface with the NRC regarding its license application, which was submitted in August 2009 and deemed complete in October 2009; - continue to interface with the Bureau of Land Management (the "BLM") regarding its Plan of Operations which was submitted in October 2009 and considered administratively complete in March 2010; - continue to interface with and respond to comments from the South Dakota Department of Environment and Natural Resources (the "DENR") regarding 1) the in situ recovery ("ISR") large-scale mine permit application submitted to the DENR September 28, 2012, 2) the Groundwater Discharge permit application submitted to DENR March 9, 2012 and deemed complete May 1, 2012, and 3) the Water Rights applications submitted in June 2012 and recommended by DENR for approval in November 2012; - continue to interface with the United States Environmental Protection Agency (the "EPA") regarding its underground injection control ("UIC") Class III and Class V permit applications, of which the Class III application was submitted in December 2008 and deemed complete in February 2009, and the Class V application was submitted in March 2010 and deemed complete in April 2010; and - respond to any requests for additional information from the NRC and all other agencies necessary to obtain the licenses and permits.
+- continue to interface with the NRC regarding its license application, which was submitted in August 2009 and deemed complete in October 2009; - continue to interface with the Bureau of Land Management (the "BLM") regarding its Plan of Operations which was submitted in October 2009 and considered administratively complete in March 2010; - continue to interface with and respond to comments from the South Dakota Department of Environment and Natural Resources (the "DENR") regarding (i) the in situ recovery ("ISR") large-scale mine permit ("LSM") application submitted to the DENR September 28, 2012, and recommended by the DENR for approval with conditions April 15, 2013, (ii) the Groundwater Discharge Plan ("GDP") permit application submitted to the DENR March 9, 2012 and recommended by the DENR for approval with conditions December 12, 2012, and (iii) the Water Rights ("WR") applications submitted to the DENR June 12, 2012 and recommended by the DENR for approval with conditions November 8, 2012; - continue to interface with the United States Environmental Protection Agency (the "EPA") regarding its underground injection control ("UIC") Class III and Class V permit applications, of which the Class III application was submitted in December 2008 and deemed complete in February 2009, and the Class V application was submitted in March 2010 and deemed complete in April 2010; and - respond to any requests for additional information from the NRC and all other agencies necessary to obtain the necessary licenses and permits.

-Recent submissions made by the Company with respect to the Dewey-Burdock Project include the following:
+Recent submissions and activities completed by the Company with respect to the Dewey-Burdock Project include the following: